ZippoLag/InterviewCodeChallenge/Devlog.md

 I've also foregone the need for Interfaces where they weren't crucial.
 I will see if I need AutoMapper for mappings, I will probably use Swagger to ease endpoint testing before installing Postman.
 I'm not implementing Logging for now (though I may at the very least use dependency injection to grab an ILogger if needed).

 ## TO-DO:

 - Analyze current project structure and task next steps
 * For a particular instructor, list all the students' grades the instructor has given out
-	- Add Instructor Logic and implement GetGivenStudentGrades method on Logic
-	- Add Instructor Controller and implement GivenStudentGrades GET Method on Controller with
 	- Add InstructorLogicTest file and implement GetGivenStudentGrades UTs for cases:
 		1. Instructor has given at least one grade for one student
 		2. Instructor has no Course assigned